faisalman/ua-parser-js/readme.md

 <script type="text/javascript" src="ua-parser.js"></script>
 <script type="text/javascript">

-    var parser = new uaparser(); // by default it takes ua string from current window.navigator console.log(parser.getBrowser()); // this will print an object contains current browser info
+    var parser = new uaparser(); // if no string given as parameter, by default it takes ua string from current window.navigator

+    console.log(parser);
+    /*
+        /// this will print an object structured like this:
+        {
+            browser: {
+                name: "",
+                major: "",
+                version: ""
+            },
+            engine: {
+                name: "",
+                version: ""
+            },
+            os: {
+                name: "",
+                version: ""
+            }
+        }
+    */

     // let's test a custom user-agent string as an example parser.ua = "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/535.2 (KHTML, like Gecko) Ubuntu/11.10 Chromium/15.0.874.106 Chrome/15.0.874.106 Safari/535.2";